Gams-Offline/Gams/README.md

 [![GitHub forks](https://img.shields.io/github/forks/Gams-Offline/Gams.svg)](https://github.com/Gams-Offline/Gams/network/members)

 This repository contains a collection of offline games that can be played when you have limited or no internet connection.
-The games are tested to 100% work with Chromebook and Windows platforms.
+The games are tested to 100% work with Chromebook and Windows platforms, but it should work on most modern browsers.
 To get started, follow the instructions below:

 ### Quick Start